What Is 1:2 Leverage?

 When compared to other ratios, a 1:2 multiplier is the lowest ratio that can be used with borrowed money.

-Higher multipliers such as 1:5 or 1:10 are typically used by advanced traders who already understand how funding, liquidation prices, fee scaling, and volatility interact.
+Higher multipliers such as 1:5 or 1:10 are typically used by traders who already understand how funding, liquidation prices, fee scaling, and volatility interact.
 Ratios above 1:2 create far less reaction time if the market moves against the position.

 Lot sizing depends heavily on the market.
 In regulated FX markets, margin and contract structure follow strict standards.
 Crypto derivatives vary widely between exchanges, and contract types can behave differently due to funding rates, liquidity, or price indexing.
 Traders should not assume cross-market similarity.